-It depends on how many submissions we have received in any given week, but in most cases, we will evaluate your submission within about 45 days.
-At any time during that 45 days, you will receive a notification either that we wish to extend you an option offer on your project, or that we are passing on your project at this time.
+We aim to evaluate your submission within about 90 days, though it may take longer depending on the volume of submissions in our evaluation queue.
+When we finish evaluating your submission, you will receive a notification either that we wish to extend you an option offer on your project, or that we are passing on your project at this time.

 If Amazon Studios produces my series, what role will I have in the production?

 That depends on your skills and experience, and the type of project.
 In any event, we would have to agree on the terms of the agreement in order to option your material, including any agreement for services.

 We appreciate the opportunity to consider all the work submitted to Amazon Studios, and each submission goes through an evaluation process.
 Evaluation Tracker shows the status of certain types of submissions as they go through this process.

 What do the steps in Evaluation Tracker mean?

 This means we got your submission.